crxtzonceu/password-generator-V2/README.md

 # password-generator2
-Scrimba basic html, css and javascript solo project. this is much better than the one from 7 months ago but i took a break and now im starting again.
+Scrimba basic html, css and javascript solo project.

-not connected locally.
+this is much better than the one from 7 months ago but i took a break and now im starting learning again. not connected locally.!!